Why we could see less than 30 USD oil again – part 2

 Where have I been?
 Ahhh, yeah.

-Japan’s energy consumption goes down already and the share of coal in the portfolio rises.
-Coal also becomes more important in China and other Asian nations and once China’s tank filling operation is over, a couple of hundred-thousand barrels of oil per day will not find a willing buyer while countries like Iran are trying whatever they can to maximize output.
+Japan’s energy consumption has gone down already and the share of coal in the portfolio has risen.
+Coal also becomes more important in China and other Asian nations and once China’s tank-filling operation is over, a couple of hundred thousand barrels of oil per day will not find a willing buyer while countries like Iran are trying whatever they can to maximize output.
 Not really a recipe for higher prices I would say.

-Looking beyond China, in spite of all this disruption in the market (Libya, Iraq, ISIS, Yemen, Problems in Nigeria, Canada, Shale going down) the oil price is still quite low.
+Looking beyond China, despite all this disruption in the market (Libya, Iraq, ISIS, Yemen, Problems in Nigeria, Canada, Shale going down) the oil price is still quite low.
 All this chaos and madness and still, oil has not jumped to 3 digits yet?
 Is that still the result of the open taps policy of OPEC?

-This will convince the last hesitants that this storm is not going to blow over but that it will rather crash big oil as it is right now and level the ground for something new.
-Big oil had it coming for a long time, and they have clearly overplayed their hand.
-Their managements have lived to the beat of the quarterly report and have forgotten how to make long term calls.
-But this business is still a long term business.
+This will convince the last hesitant that this storm is not going to blow over but that it will rather crash big oil as it is right now and level the ground for something new.
+Big Oil had it coming for a long time, and they have overplayed their hand.
+Their managements have lived to the beat of the quarterly report and have forgotten how to make long-term calls.
+But this business is still a long-term business.
 Shale will change that but only very slowly as the proportion of shale relative to conventional oil is still rather small.
-In the meantime, shale is going to distort the market as it swamps North America with relatively cheap oil and slowly takes the biggest fuels market out of the picture for the exporters.
+In the meantime, shale is going to distort the market as it swamps North America with relatively cheap oil and slowly takes the biggest fuel market out of the picture for the exporters.
 This is another paradigm change that will make the China bubble seem quaint in comparison and as there are new drillers ready to sink the drill bit again at USD 50, this race is sure to accelerate.

 And for the oil price, there is one thing left to say.
 There are all sorts of predictions out there (count mine in) but in the end, we must admit that the oil price does what it wants and as much as anyone claims that it responds to one particular thing, there is at least as much supporting evidence that it does not.